Yandex Cloud

 Specify these settings:

-• AWS Access Key ID: Static access key ID (key_id) you got when configuring the service account.
+• AWS Access Key ID: Static access key ID (key_id) that you received when configuring the service account.

-• AWS Secret Access Key: Secret key (secret) you got when configuring the service account.
+• AWS Secret Access Key: Secret key (secret) that you received when configuring the service account.

 • Default region name: ru-central1.